wessberg/ts-clone-node/README.md

 ### Peer Dependencies

-`@wessberg/ts-clone-node` depends on `typescript`, so you need to manually install these as well.
+`@wessberg/ts-clone-node` depends on `typescript`, so you need to manually install this as well.

 <!-- SHADOW_SECTION_INSTALL_END -->